volodinroman/volodinroman.github.io/_posts/2023-02-08-Matrices-Maya.md

 <p>OpenMaya provides several ways to manipulate matrices.
 Depending on the use case, we may work with matrices differently; for instance, we use a specific approach for simple commands versus deformer or node plugins.
 However, in most cases, when we want to run a script once to achieve a particular effect, we can use several OpenMaya classes to work with matrices and transformations.</p>

-<p>Let's explore the classes that are frequently used for working with matrices and transformations.</p>
+<p>Let's explore some classes that are frequently used for working with matrices and transformations.</p>

 <ul>
   <li><b>MPoint</b> represents a 3D point in space</li>